apache/carbondata/docs/dml-operation-on-carbondata.md

    * If this option is set to TRUE then data loading will take less time.

    * If this option is set to some invalid value other than TRUE or FALSE then it uses the default value.

+   * If this option is set to TRUE, then high.cardinality.identify.enable property will be disabled during data load.

 ### Example:

 ```